 - Unfiltered organic vinegar

 All of these liquids have the same properties that you need for the garlic tincture, and it is up to you which one you want to choose.
-However, you will just need to make sure that you have two cups of it.
+However, you will just need to make sure that you have two cups of your chosen liquid.

 First, you will either want to use the mortar and pestle or the blender to chop the garlic bulbs.
 Go through enough garlic bulbs until you have at least one cup of garlic.
 Once you have this cup of garlic, you will want to add the liquid that you chose earlier to the garlic.

 Using the strainer, you will want to strain the garlic from the liquid.
-With all the garlic on the strainer, use a spoon to press down on the garlic as much as you can so that you can get all the liquid out of the strainer.
-Now, you can just transfer the liquid into a container of your choosing, and it will be ready to use.
+With all the garlic on the strainer, use a spoon to press down on the garlic as much as you can so that you can get all of the liquid out of the garlic and into the mason jar.
+At this point, the tincture is ready to use.